 What is a due process hearing?

 A due process hearing is a formal, evidentiary proceeding for the purpose of resolving a dispute between parents and a school district regarding a student’s special education eligibility or services.
-A BSEA due process hearing may also be used to determine a student’s right to be free from discrimination on the basis of the student’s disability (under Section 504 of the Rehabilitation Act).
+A BSEA due process hearing may be filed on any matter concerning the eligibility, evaluation, placement, IEP, provision of special education in accordance with state and federal law or the procedural protections of state and federal law for students with disabilities.
+A school district may not, however, request a hearing on a parent's failure or refusal to consent to initial evaluation or initial placement of a child in a special education program, or to written revocation of parental consent for further provision of special education and related services.
+A BSEA hearing may also be used to determine a student’s right to be free from discrimination on the basis of the student’s disability (under Section 504 of the Rehabilitation Act).

 How do I request a due process hearing?